cargomedia/pulsar-rest-api/README.md

 ### Test

+#### Auto tests
+To run these tests you need the running instance of mongodb.
+The required configuration of mongodb can be found in `test/config.yaml`, section `mongodb`.
+When mongodb is running type in console `npm test`.

+#### Manual tests
-For testing please modify your `/etc/hosts` file by adding `127.0.0.1 api.pulsar.local`.
+To see how the server runs please modify your `/etc/hosts` file by adding `127.0.0.1 api.pulsar.local`.
+After that you can run instance of server and open `https://api.pulsar.local:8001/web` to see its web interface.
+Do not forget that you may have another port in your config and hence you will need to adjust the post of page url.

-Run in console `curl -k https://api.pulsar.local:8001/application/environment/task`.
+To create task type in console `curl -X POST -k https://api.pulsar.local:8001/application/environment?task=task`.
+You can see the result in the web interface.

 ## API documentation